Unleash/unleash/website/docs/contributing/ADRs/front-end/jsx-conditionals.md

 ## Consequences
 Positive: The codebase will become more type-safe and easier to understand.

-Negative: We import `<ConditionallyRender />` in almost 400 files.
+Negative: The `<ConditionallyRender />` component is imported in nearly 400 files.
 Significant refactoring effort is required.

 Performance: There was no measurable performance difference between code with and without this component.
 This was tested on production bundle, on the features search (table) and projects list pages.

 ## Migration plan

-1. Mark <ConditionallyRender /> as deprecated in the codebase with a clear JSDoc comment.
+1. Mark `<ConditionallyRender />` as deprecated in the codebase with a clear JSDoc comment

 2. Automated refactoring with AST (Abstract Syntax Tree) There already is a script developed that can convert files between `ConditionallyRender` and ternary syntax.
-It is using jscodeshift, an  library.
+It uses jscodeshift, an  library.
 It will be put in `frontend/scripts/transform.js`.

 3. Each change will have to be reviewed.
 The order of refactoring should be:
     1. New features that are behind feature flags.